johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 ---
-title: 'Mastering Django Blue-Green Deployments: Handling Database Migrations'
+title: 'Mastering Django Blue-Green Deployments: Multistep Database Changes'
 date: 2024-10-12T15:58:00-07:00
 tags:
   - Django
 ShowToc: true
+TocOpen: true
 draft: true
 ---

 <!-- TODO: Rename file -->

 In the fast-paced world of software development, minimizing downtime during deployments is crucial.
 Blue-green deployments have emerged as a popular strategy to achieve this goal.
-However, they introduce challenges, especially when dealing with database migrations.
-This article delves into what blue-green deployments are, why database migrations can be tricky in this context, and how to navigate common migration scenarios effectively in Django.
+However, they introduce challenges, especially when dealing with database changes.
+This article delves into what blue-green deployments are, why database changes can be tricky in this context, and how to navigate common change scenarios effectively in Django.

 ## Blue-Green Deployments

 A blue-green deployment is a release management strategy that utilizes two separate production environments called "blue" and "green".
 At any given time, only one environment is live, serving all production traffic.
 Changes are deployed to the "green" environment, and after thorough testing, traffic is switched over from the "blue" to the "green" environment.
 This approach minimizes downtime and provides a quick rollback option by reverting traffic to the "blue" environment if issues occur.

-## Database Migrations Can Break Blue-Green Deployments
+## Database Changes Can Break Blue-Green Deployments

-While blue-green deployments excel at application code deployments, database migrations introduce complexity because both environments need to be compatible with the shared database.
-Incompatibilities between versions can lead to errors or data inconsistencies when switching traffic.
+While blue-green deployments excel at application code deployments, database changes introduce complexity because both environments need to be compatible with the shared database.
+Incompatibilities can lead to data inconsistencies, errors and even downtime.

 For example, suppose we want to remove the `rating` field from the following Django model.